hexanode/ansible-haproxy/README.md

 # Ansible Role: HAProxy

-An Ansible Role that installs iptables and configure HAProxy.
+An Ansible Role that install and configure HAProxy.

 We want this role as simple, configurable and interoperable as possible.